How To Celebrate A Very Anime Christmas!

 It’s that time of year again where the stockings are hung, lights strung around the house, and visits to the emergency room seem to skyrocket along with that electricity bill.
-While many of us in other countries only get to experience Christmas during the month of December, have you ever noticed that in anime, in almost any anime, you’ll get to experience the joys of Christmas no matter what season it is?
+While many of us in other countries only get to experience Christmas during the month of December, have you ever noticed that in anime & movies, in almost any anime, you’ll get to experience the joys and love of Christmas no matter what season it is?
 Well, technically, it’s more prominent in slice of life, school life, or harem anime, but you get what I mean.

 A Christmas Story